-Ultimately, a big reason why farmers are looking to make this transition is because the business is no longer financially sustainable.Together we can end factory farming.
+Ultimately, a big reason why farmers are looking to make this transition is because the business is no longer financially sustainable.We're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 American farmers are very poor — 70 percent live at or below the federal poverty levels.
 Just like coal workers are widely seen as victims of the collapsing fossil fuel industry, livestock farmers are victims of the factory farming system.
 However, with the right guidance and financial assistance, farmers can transition their livestock operation to something more profitable and sustainable, such as a mushroom, hemp, or oat farm, a solar or wind energy farm, a community farmers market, or, down the road, a cultivated meat facility.